JordanMakesMaps/Patch-Based-Image-Classification/README.md

  ### Results

  Although this method is rather simple, surprisingly it's able to acheive nearly the same results as the MDNet for all three experiments.
+As seen the in examples folder, each experiment used a NASNet Mobile architecture, minimal augmentation, a learning rate with a reduced scheduler, and an initial patch size of (224 x 224).

 | MLC Benchmark | Experiment 1  | Experiment 2 | Experiment 3 |
 | :-------------: | :-------------: | :-------------: | :-------------: |